Know Your Trading Platform: Thinkorswim

 History of The Thinkorswim Platform

 One of the reasons to choose Thinkorswim is the platform’s reputation.
 The history of Thinkorswim dates all the way back to 1999.
 That year the platform was established, initially just for options trading.
 Through the years that followed, Thinkorswim was affected by quite a few different acquisitions and mergers.
-The platform achieved a milestone in 2007 when it generated $318 in revenue.
+The platform achieved a milestone in 2007 when it generated $318 million in revenue.
 As of the year’s end, client assets totaled to nearly $2.6 billion.
 By the time TD Ameritrade purchased Thinkorswim in 2009, the value of the platform was about $606 million.

 As mentioned before, you can trade far more than options on Thinkorswim today.
 With so many years to roll out tools and benefits, Thinkorswim has become one of the most intuitive and feature-rich platforms available to traders on the web.
 Backed by the TD Ameritrade name, the Thinkorswim brand is now stronger than ever.